TezosTaqueria/taqueria/website/docs/tasks/originate.md

 ## Overview

 Taq `originate` is used to originate one or many Michelson smart contracts to one or more sandboxes or networks.
-Before originating a contract, you must define the initial storage value for the contract in the envrionment you are originating to.
+Before originating a contract, you must define the initial storage value for the contract in the environment you are originating to.
 Instructions for this can be found [here](/docs/config/environments)

 [Taqueria Environments](/docs/config/environments) are used to specify the target for origination